|

 energy off and out of the building with external

-20% window to wall ratio's) with an
+less window to wall ratio's) with an

-appropriate solar shading coefficient and use
+appropriate solar shading coefficient, improved

 readily available off the shelf low mass